kounch/homebridge-mitsubishi-vac-ir/README.md

 ### Advanced Configuration (Optional)
 This step is not required.
-HomeBridge with API 2.0 can handle configurations in the HomeKit app.
  ```
     "accessories": [
         {